 When the messengers explained the background of their visit, together with the prodding of the Holy Spirit (v.
 19), the truth “clicked” in the apostle’s mind.
 He called the messengers in (Gentiles, no less!) and had them lodge overnight.
 The following morning, Peter, the three messengers, and six Jewish brethren (who would serve as witnesses) began the trip back to Caesarea.

 Fourth, as Peter spoke (v.
-44), or more precisely, as he “began to speak” (11:15), a supernatural manifestation of the Spirit’s power fell upon the Gentile audience.
-These non-Hebrews suddenly were granted the ability (a “gift” [10:45]) to speak in languages they had not known previously, and with these “tongues” (not mere ecstatic sounds—as Pentecostals allege) they magnified God (v.
+44), or more precisely, as he “began to speak” (Acts 11:15), a supernatural manifestation of the Spirit’s power fell upon the Gentile audience.
+These non-Hebrews suddenly were granted the ability (a “gift” [Acts 10:45]) to speak in languages they had not known previously.
+With these “tongues” (not mere ecstatic sounds—as Pentecostals allege) they magnified God (v.
 46).

 The events at Caesarea had scarcely been concluded before the news of this Jewish-Gentile alliance had spread to Hebrew Christians in Jerusalem, some sixty-five miles to the southeast.
 Note carefully the following:

 “And when Peter was come up to Jerusalem, they that were of the circumcision contended with him, saying, ‘You went in to men uncircumcised, and did eat with them’” (Acts 11:2-3).

 diakrino.
 Here it signifies “to take a firm position against,” and the imperfect tense form suggesting persistent opposition.
 It was a volatile situation that could have damaged the early church dramatically.